corvallo/amentiz-code-challenge/README.md

 ---

-## 6️⃣ Skeleton Loading Without Client Components
+##  Skeleton Loading Without Client Components

-Each paginated page has its own loading component.
-Next.js automatically displays it whenever the corresponding segment is resolving.
+The grids are wrapped in `<Suspense>`; when the `page` query changes, React briefly shows the fallback while the server stream finishes.

 This enables:

-- lightweight transitions
+- lightweight transitions without client state
-- full SSR rendering
+- full SSR/streaming behavior
 - predictable UX
-- zero client-side overhead
+- zero client-side loading hooks

 ---

-## 7️⃣ Navigation Strategy (“Go Back”)
+## Navigation Strategy (“Go Back”)

 Browser history cannot be used server-side, so the list page passes a lightweight context reference through search parameters.